hove-io/navitia/documentation/navitia.io/source/integration.rst

 You must authenticate to use **navitia.io**.
 When you register we give you a authentication key to the API.

-There is two ways for authentification, you can use a `Basic HTTP authentification`_, where the username is the key, and without password.
+There is two ways for authentication, you can use a `Basic HTTP authentication`_, where the username is the key, and without password.

 The other method is to pass directly the key in the `HTTP Authorization header`_ like that: